kevinli-webbertech/quant/edgar_sec/README.md

 ## lru_cache

-Cache is added for experiemental usage, but I do not have enough time to see if it makes a difference in timing.
+Cache is added for experimental usage, but I do not have enough time to see if it makes a difference in timing.

 ## Business Logic